 - a Caprice/Etude with a virtuoso level of difficulty

-- one movement from a violin concerto from F. A. Hoffmeister or C. Stamitz (with cadence)
+- a first movement from a viola concerto by F. A. Hoffmeister or C. Stamitz (exposition and cadenza only)

 Violoncello: (approximately 10 min)

 - two contrasting pieces

 Double bass: (approximately 10 min)